zulkiflifauzi/nldqs/README.md

 ## Configuration

 ### 1. Environment Variables
-Create a `.env` file in the project root:
+Edit a `.env` file in the project root:

 ```plaintext
 DB_SERVER=your_sql_server